popsim-consortium/manuscript/response-to-reviewers.md

 > 4) We would be interested to see more of a discussion of the strengths and weakness of the various demographic inference methods.

+We have added an additional paragraph to the discussion exploring various factors that may affect choice of inference method.
+These include the data required by the method, the type of model, and software engineering.
+We also provide a qualitative comparison between the performance of methods, as shown in our limited analysis.
-We have added an additional paragraph to the discussion exploring some of the additional factors that may affect choice of inference method, beyond results like those presented here.
-These include data required, type of model, and software engineering.
-A comprehensive investigation of these issues is beyond the scope of the current manuscript, which focuses on the resource itself, rather than its application.
+We believe that a more comprehensive comparison between methods is beyond the scope of the current manuscript, which focuses on the resource itself, rather than its application.

 > Beyond testing methods, another major use axis that I can personally see for this platform is for empirical researchers to see whether patterns they see in their data are consistent with known demographic models.
 For example, demonstrating whether the frequency spectrum in larger samples lines up with previously inferred models.
 Having all of these models implemented in a central place will significantly lower the barrier of entry of empirical researchers into rigorous simulation frameworks.